 - Expenses: Receipts for utilities, groceries, childcare, healthcare, and other living costs.

-Create a dedicated folder for these documents, make copies, and consult your attorney to ensure all requirements are met.
+Pro Tip: Create a dedicated folder for these documents, make copies, and consult your attorney to ensure all requirements are met.
+Learn more about Maryland’s transparency requirements in Why Financial Disclosure Divorce in Maryland Matters.

 Tools and Checklists for Documenting Assets and Liabilities